Probing sub-galactic mass structure with the power spectrum of surface-brightness anomalies in high-resolution observations of galaxy-galaxy strong gravitational lenses. II.Observational constraints on the sub-galactic matter power spectrum: Summary and conclusions

 \section{Summary and conclusions}

-Various alternative dark-matter models and different galaxy-formation scenarios within the concordance $\Lambda$CDM model predict significantly different levels of mass structure on sub-galactic scales.
-Constraining the matter-power spectrum on 1-10 kpc-scales would make it possible to distinguish between these models.
-In this work, we have demonstrated a novel approach allowing us to observationally constrain the statistical nature of inhomogeneities (i.e. deviations from the smooth elliptical power-law density model with external shear) in the total projected mass distribution of (massive elliptical) lens galaxies from the measured power spectrum of the associated surface-brightness anomalies, observable in highly magnified galaxy-scale Einstein rings and gravitational arcs.
+The alternative dark-matter models and galaxy-formation scenarios predict significantly different levels of mass structure on the sub-galactic scales \citep[e.g.][]{Lovell2014}.
+In this work, we have introduced a novel methodology to observationally constrain the statistical properties of such small-scale density fluctuations in the total projected mass distribution of massive elliptical lens galaxies by means of the power-spectrum analysis of surface-brightness anomalies measured in highly-magnified galaxy-scale Einstein rings and gravitational arcs.
+Our approach is based on the theoretical framework introduced by \cite{Saikat}.

-Following the theoretical framework developed by \cite{Saikat}, we model such inhomogeneities as Gaussian-Random-Field (GRF) potential perturbations, uniquely characterised by their variance $\sigma^2_{\delta\psi}$ and the slope $\beta$ of the associated power-law power spectrum $P_{\delta\psi}(\sigma^2_{\delta\psi}, \beta, k)$.
-We consider a particular combination of these two parameters as a matter power-spectrum model and infer exclusion probabilities for a set of such models, given the imaging data of the studied lens system.
-Finally, to allow for comparison with theoretical predictions, we translate these results into constraints on the corresponding dimensionless convergence-power spectrum $\Delta^{2}_{\delta\kappa}(k)$.